kitchensjn/the-candy-dilemma/README.md

 # the-candy-dilemma
-Playing around with Pyodide to create a prisoner's dilemma game as a class assignment
+Playing around with creating a prisoner's dilemma style game as a class activity.